chiku/linkedlists-vs-arrays-cpp/README.md

 -------
 This software is released under the MIT license.
 Please refer to LICENSE for more details.

-[catch2](https://github.com/catchorg/Catch2) is released under the Boost Software License.
+[doctest](https://github.com/doctest/doctest) is released under the MIT license.